 Please be sure and store water in containers using several different options.
-I store water in 55-gallon barrels, in a 250-gallon tank, a 160-gallon high capacity tank, Blue Cans, and WaterBricks.
+I store water in 55-gallon barrels, a 250-gallon tank, a 160-gallon high-capacity tank, Blue Cans, and WaterBricks.
 WaterBricks are great!
-The BlueCans are awesome stored behind couches, dressers, or under beds.
+The BlueCans are awesomely stored behind couches, dressers, or under beds.
 The cheapest place to buy BlueCans today is: Brownells

 If you missed my post on stocking canned food, here it is.
 I’m having a printable made that I will post soon.
 Canned Food

-You can buy food in cans, pantry size cans, and #10 cans.
+You can buy food in regular cans, pantry-size cans, and #10 cans.
 It can be freeze-dried or dehydrated.
 If buying premade meals works for you, then do it.
 It’s all about being prepared before we need to be.
 Just make sure the food you store is made up of items you and your family members are willing to eat.
-Sure, we’ll eat almost anything if we are hungry enough, but why not plan ahead and store things your family feels comfortable with and will be healthy and filling.
+Sure, we’ll eat almost anything if we are hungry enough, but why not plan ahead and store things your family feels comfortable with that will be healthy and filling?

 Please remember to store some extra pet food while you’re at it.

 My choice would be a Dutch Oven if you have wood or charcoal stored.
 A butane stove if you store canisters of butane.
 If you buy a Kelly Kettle or rocket stove you can use twigs and pine cones if available to boil water or cook a meal.
 Sun Ovens are great if you have sunshine at least 300 days out of the year.
 If not, I wouldn’t buy one.
 Your barbecue is fine but is not very efficient, you would use too much fuel just to boil water.
 Whatever your cooking device store fuel to go with it.